Su Yin Chan / Violin

 CO-ARTISTIC DIRECTOR & PROGRAMMING DIRECTOR

-Growing up in Midcoast Maine, I was surrounded by music from an early age.
-I began studying violin at six, but I have even earlier memories of hanging out in guitar cases along the back of the stage as my father played and calledfor contra dances, singing wherever I was, much to my sister’s dismay.
-Whether playing fiddle music, participating in ensembles through Bay Chamber Concerts, or learning a thing or two about singing at local jazz jams, I developed my musical interests in a supportive community.
-After discovering the viola’s seductive resonance, I went on to study with Sheila Browne at the University of North Carolina School of the Arts and with Karen Ritscher at Boston University College of Fine Arts.
-In addition to my viola studies, I completed the Keenan Fellowship at Lincoln Center Education in New York City.
-While there, I worked with Teaching Artists in public schools and put on a collaborative performance at Lincoln Center Education's Clark Theatre.
-As Palaver evolves, I find myself constantly inspired by my colleagues; we push each other to perform at a higher level, and to continually reexamine the ways in which we approach music and our role as musicians in the world.
-As Programming Director for the ensemble, I am thrilled by the range of ideas we collectively bring; it’s very fulfilling to develop these into concrete programs, partnerships, and collaborations.
-I still sing every chance I get and am returning to songwriting - I’m excited to come full circle and begin teaching at the Bay Chamber Concerts Music School where I studied as a child.
+Growing up in mid-coast Maine, I was surrounded by music at an early age.
+I began studying violin at six, but have earlier memories still of hanging out in guitar cases along the back of the stage as my father played and called for contra dances.
+Whether playing folk music, participating in ensembles through Bay Chamber Concerts, or learning a thing or two about singing at local jazz jams, I developed my musical interests in a small yet supportive community.
+After discovering the beautiful resonance of the viola, I went on to study at the University of North Carolina School of the Arts with Sheila Browne, and at Boston University College of Fine Arts with Karen Ritscher.
+In addition to my viola studies, I had the opportunity to complete The Keenan Fellowship at Lincoln Center Education in New York City.
+While there, I worked with Teaching Artists in public schools and put on a collaborative performance integrating classical and traditional music with dance at Lincoln Center Education's Clark Theatre.
+As Palaver evolves, I am constantly inspired by my colleagues; we push each other to perform at a higher level, and to continually reexamine the ways in which we approach music itself, and our role as musicians in the world.
+As Programming Director for the ensemble, I am thrilled by the range of ideas we collectively bring; it’s fulfilling to develop these into concrete programs, partnerships, and collaborations.
+In addition to my work with Palaver, I teach privately in Portland, ME as well as at the Portland Conservatory of Music, and at Bay Chamber Concerts Music School in Rockport, ME.

 Matthew Smith / Cello